 The action we take may include:

-- Imposing actions in order to address the instance of malpractice/maladministration and to prevent it from reoccurring
+- Imposing actions to address the instance of malpractice/maladministration and to prevent it from reoccurring

 - In cases where certificates are deemed to be invalid, inform the Awarding Organisation concerned and the regulatory authorities why they’re invalid and any action to be taken for reassessment and/or for the withdrawal of the certificates.
 We’ll also let the affected learners know the action we’re taking and that their original certificates are invalid and ask – where possible – to return the invalid certificates to The Greene Room Academy.

-- Informing relevant third parties (e.g. funding bodies) of our findings in case they need to take relevant action in relation to the centre.
+- Informing relevant third parties (e.g. funding bodies) of our findings in case they need to take relevant action to the centre.